eastsheng/ReadLog/README.md

-## ReadLog
+## readlog

-- A python code to read thermo info from the log file of lammps output
+- A python code to read thermo info from the log file of LAMMPS output

 ### Installation